Uncategorized Updated 09/04/2026 · 18 min read

 Formula: 365 days − 104 weekend days − 9-13 cantonal holidays = approx. 252 working days

-• Working days 2026 und 2027 auf einen Blick
+• Working days 2026 and 2027 at a glance

 Why the exact number of working days is crucial

-Working days per month 21 days Average value that varies depending on the month and canton (between 20-22).
+working days per month 21 days Average value that varies depending on the month and canton (between 20-22).

-Working days per year ~252 days Based on 365 days minus weekends and holidays.
+working days per year ~252 days Based on 365 days minus weekends and holidays.

-Weekly hours (full-time) 42 hours Common average value according to Swiss labor law.
+Hours per week (full-time) 42 hours Common average value according to Swiss labor law.

-Working hours per month ~182 hours Calculated from 42 weekly hours ÷ 5 days × 21.67 days.
+working hours per month ~182 hours Calculated from 42 hours per week ÷ 5 days × 21.67 days.

 Working days per year: Overview for 2026 and 2027

 The exact number of working days per year depends heavily on the cantonal holidays.
-While some cantons have only 9 public holidays, others have up to 13 days.
-This makes a difference of up to 4 working days per year – relevant for your personnel planning and payroll.
+While some cantons only have 9 public holidays, others have up to 13 days.
+This makes a difference of up to 4 working days per year - relevant for your personnel planning and payroll.

-Working days 2026 by canton (5-day week)
+Working days in 2026 by canton (5-day week)

 Canton Working days 2026 Special features